cs221-s22/cs221-s22.github.io/_assignments/lab01.md

     - These are just text files and you can `cat` them to see their contents
     - `id_ed25519` is your private key.
 You should never upload that file to any servers, or give it to anyone.
     - `id_ed25519.pub` is your public key.
 This file can be uploaded to stargate and Github.com
-1. Configure your laptop so your private key can be used to authenticate you on github.com
+1. Configure stargate so your private key can be used to authenticate you on github.com
     ```sh
-    me@mylaptop:~/.ssh $ cat >config
+    username@stargate:~/.ssh $ cat >config
     Host *
       ForwardAgent yes
     ^D